 Derek Satterfield is in his third year as Florida State’s senior associate communications director and has 15 years of experience that includes time spent in the SEC, NFL and Big Ten.
 He is the primary contact for football, working closely with head coach Willie Taggart and serving as the football program’s spokesman.
 In his role, Satterfield coordinates all media requests for coaches and student-athletes.
 He also prepares press releases and weekly game notes and serves as the editor for FSU’s media guide, bowl guide and spring guide.

 Satterfield came to Tallahassee after two years as the assistant athletic director for athletic communications at The Citadel.
 His responsibilities at The Citadel included oversight of the communications office and Citadel Video Productions in addition to serving as the sport administrator for cheerleading and working with the Collegiate Licensing Company on trademark licensing products for the athletic department.
 He also was responsible for directing the strategic vision for the athletic department and ensuring it aligned with the college’s core values.

 Satterfield was the director of football communications at Michigan in 2014 and a primary football contact at Arkansas from 2010-14.
 In those roles, he was responsible for developing and implementing communications strategies for both programs that resulted in numerous All-America and all-conference honors as well as winners of the Mackey Award, Disney Spirit Award, Johnny Rodgers Award and SEC Freshman of the Year.
 While at Arkansas, he was a member of the group recognized by PR Daily with the 2013 non-profit PR award for Best Crisis Management.

 His first full-time job was at Purdue, where he served as the contact for men’s and women’s swimming and diving, men’s and women’s tennis and women’s soccer.
-While he was at Purdue, the Boilermakers earned two NCAA Coach of the Year awards, five Big Ten Coach of the Year awards and two national and conference Diver of the Year honors.
-He also was part of hosting the 2010 NCAA Women’s Swimming and Diving Championships, NCAA Zone C Diving Championships and Women’s Big Ten Championships as well as the 2009 Big Ten Men’s Swimming and Diving Championships.
+While he was at Purdue, he also was part of hosting the 2010 NCAA Women’s Swimming and Diving Championships, NCAA Zone C Diving Championships and Women’s Big Ten Championships as well as the 2009 Big Ten Men’s Swimming and Diving Championships.